varsha13152/tp/docs/DeveloperGuide.md

       Expected: No visitor is added.
 Error details shown in the status message.
       <br> Output: Unknown command! (ｏ´_｀ｏ)

-### Staring a visitor
+### Starring a visitor

-1. Star a visitor who is currently in the addressbook
+1. Starring a visitor who is currently in the addressbook

    1. Prerequisites: List all visitors using the `list` command.
 Multiple visitors in the list.